lldap/lldap/example_configs/gogs.md

 The `binduser` shall be a member of `lldap_strict_readonly`.
 The group `yourAdminGroup` should be adapted to your requirement - Otherwise the entire line can be omitted.
-The diamond brakets are for readability and are not required.
+The diamond brackets are for readability and are not required.

 ## Tested on Gogs